MilanStaffehl/TNG-Cluster-paper/src/processors/README.md

   These are required by `get_data` and should not be overwritten or extended.

-You can get further information about the purpose of everyone of these methods from their docstrings or using the `help` function in an interactive shell:
+You can get further information about the purpose of everyone of these methods from their docstrings by using the `help` function in an interactive shell:

 ```Python
 >>> help(BaseProcessor._post_process_data)